ASEAN Heritage Parks

 Mts.
 Iglit-Baco National Park

 This national park is the only place in the world where one can find the biggest remaining population of the tamaraw (Bubalus mindorensis).
 It features Mt.
-Baco (2,488 meters above sea level) and Mt.
-Iglit or “Fungso Mangibok” (2,364 meters above sea level), where the most number of tamaraws roam.
+Baco (2,488 metres above sea level) and Mt.
+Iglit or “Fungso Mangibok” (2,364 metres above sea level), where the most number of tamaraws roam.

 The Mangyan is the dominant indigenous group in the area; they depend directly on Mts.
 Iglit-Baco for their food and livelihood.